-§ 227.4852.
-Test Vehicle Registration and Certificates of Title.
+- § 227.52.
+Test Vehicle Registration and Certificates of Title. - (a) A person shall not drive, move, or leave standing an autonomous test vehicle upon public roads unless the department has been notified of its use pursuant to Section 227.16 of this Article.

-- (a) A person shall not drive, move, or leave standing an autonomous test vehicle upon public roads unless the department has been notified of its use pursuant to Section 227.16 of this Article. - (b) In addition to the requirements set forth in Vehicle Code section 4150, an application for original registration of an autonomous test vehicle shall include: - (1) The certificate of ownership or certificate of origination from the vehicle manufacturer as defined in Vehicle Code section 672. - (2) A written description of the autonomous technology or features integrated into the vehicle and the functional capabilities made possible by this technology. - (3) A Brake and Light Adjustment Certificate issued by an entity licensed by the California Bureau of Automotive Repair. - (4) An Emissions Certification issued by an entity licensed by the California Bureau of Automotive Repair or a permit issued pursuant to Health and Safety Code section 43014. - (c) In addition to the requirements set forth in Vehicle Code section 5902, an application for transfer of ownership of an autonomous test vehicle shall include: (1) A a written description of the autonomous technology or features integrated into the vehicle.

-- (2) A Brake and Light Adjustment Certificate issued by an entity licensed by the California Bureau of Automotive Repair. - (3) An Emissions Certification issued by an entity licensed by the California Bureau of Automotive Repair or a permit issued pursuant to Health and Safety Code section 43014. - (d) An autonomous test vehicle shall be identified as such on the face of the registration card and any certificate of ownership and the Autonomous Vehicle Testing (AVT) Program Test Vehicle Permit, form OL 313 (REV 2/2017), which is incorporated by reference, issued by the department pursuant to this Article.
+- (b) In addition to the requirements set forth in Vehicle Code section 4150, an application for original registration of an autonomous test vehicle shall include: - (1) The certificate of ownership or certificate of origination from the vehicle manufacturer as defined in Vehicle Code section 672. - (2) A written description of the autonomous technology or features integrated into the vehicle and the functional capabilities made possible by this technology. - (c) In addition to the requirements set forth in Vehicle Code section 5902, an application for transfer of ownership of an autonomous test vehicle shall include a written description of the autonomous technology or features integrated into the vehicle. - (d) An autonomous test vehicle shall be identified as such on the face of the registration card and any certificate of ownership and the Autonomous Vehicle Testing (AVT) Program Test Vehicle Permit, form OL 313 (Rev. 7/2020), which is incorporated by reference, issued by the department pursuant to this Article.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
-Reference: Section 43014, Health and Safety Code; Sections 672, 4150, 5902, 9255.1 and 38750, Vehicle Code.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Reference: Sections 672, 4150, 5902, 9255.1 and 38750, Vehicle Code.

-§227.5054.
+§ 227.54.
 Transfers of Interest or Title for an Autonomous Test Vehicle.